A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Did the American Rescue Plan or Inflation Reduction Act change anything about cost-sharing reductions?

 Cost-sharing reductions themselves were not changed by the American Rescue Plan (ARP) or the Inflation Reduction Act.
 However, the ARP did boost premium subsidies, thus making it easier for people to afford Silver-level plans.
-The Inflation Reduction Act has extended those premium subsidy enhancements through 2025, ensuring that more people will continue to be able to afford Silver-level plans.
+The Inflation Reduction Act extended those premium subsidy enhancements through 2025, ensuring that more people will continue to be able to afford Silver-level plans.

 For 2021 through 2025 (and possibly future years, if Congress extends the ARP’s subsidy enhancements again), premium subsidies have been increased to ensure that a household earning up to 150% of the poverty level can enroll in either of the two lowest-cost Silver plans with no premium at all.
 This ensures that people with the lowest incomes can afford Silver plans, rather than having to settle for a Bronze plan (which doesn’t have CSR benefits).